juehyun/multi_hl/README.md

 	:PlugInstall
 	```

- - From time to time ... catch the changes :)
+ - From time to time ... update changes :)
 	```
 	:PlugUpdate
 	```

 refer https://github.com/junegunn/vim-plug for more details about vim-plug

-## Installation (manunally download and copy)
+## Installation (manunally download and copy, not recommended)

  - Download and copy files to .vim/plugin folder